shigenogoro/YouTube-Video-Summarization/report/final_report.md

 ## Conclusion and future work

-This project implemented a modular, transcript-only pipeline for generating timestamp-aligned chapter titles and aligning them to video timelines across two datasets.
-The main empirical takeaway is that a simple Fixed-Window baseline is surprisingly competitive on the VidChapter-7M subset.
+This rove semantic-threshold segmentation by dynamically selecting thresholds per video or using more sophisticated boundary detection algorithms (e.g., C99, TextTiling), as the fixed threshold approach underperformedway is that a simple Fixed-Window baseline is surprisingly competitive on the VidChapter-7M subset.
 Future directions:

 - Implement and evaluate semantic-threshold segmentation to allow variable-length segments without heavy pairwise costs (investigate approximation techniques or streaming similarity measures).
 - Incorporate lightweight visual cues (key frames, slide-change detectors) to improve boundary detection.